The Granite Boulders of St Helena Bay

 In addition to granite, St. Helena Bay boasts a diverse array of geological features, including limestones, coastal dunes, raised beaches, phosphates, and dolerite dykes.
 The area's mineral wealth has attracted mining activities targeting gypsum, phosphate, kaolin, building stone, and sand.

-Beyond its shores, St. Helena Bay's geological wonders extend to neighboring areas such as Vredenburg and Paternoster, offering a fascinating exploration of the region's geological heritage.
+Beyond its shores, St. Helena Bay's geological wonders extend to neighbouring areas such as Vredenburg and Paternoster, offering a fascinating exploration of the region's geological heritage.

 See more photos of St Helena Bay..